ihhub/fheroes2/cmake/README.md

   Set the `SDL2main` library (.a) path.
 (Override)

-These variables could be used in case of Windows projects, and when the libraries are not localized in a standard pathes.
+These variables could be used in case of Windows projects, and when the libraries are not localized in a standard paths.
 They can be specified when executing the `cmake` command or when using the [CMake GUI][] (They are marked as advanced).